-On December 1, 2022, we welcomed 1,214 new Managing Directors and 119 newly appointed Senior Managing Directors.
+On December 1, 2021, we promoted almost 80,000 people.
+As a part of these promotions, we welcomed 1,030 new Managing Directors and 143 newly appointed Senior Managing Directors.
 This included a record number of women and increased race and ethnicity representation in the US, the UK and South Africa.

 Advancing gender equality

-A record 454 of all promotions to managing director are women representing 37% of promotions.
-Additionally, 33 senior managing director appointments are women representing 28% of appointments.
+A record 383 of all promotions to managing director are women representing 37% of promotions.
+Additionally, a record 35 senior managing director appointments are women representing 24% of appointments.

-Overall, the percentage of women managing directors and above at Accenture, which includes managing directors, senior managing directors and members of the Global Management committee, has increased to 29% from 27% in 2021, demonstrating continued momentum towards our goal of 30% women managing directors and above globally by 2025.
+Overall, the number of women managing directors has increased to 27% from 25% in 2020, demonstrating continued momentum towards our goal of 30% women managing directors globally by 2025.